esecharly/esecharly/README.md

 - I'm an University Student currently working on a project called CyberNáhuatl to obtain my professional degree.

-- In my free time i like to code on personal projects, fiddle around with my SO, play guitar and videogames.
+- In my free time i like to code on personal projects, fiddle around with my OS, play guitar and videogames.